Weightlifting, Strength And Conditioning

 Triple Extension Takes on an Identity

 Until the 1960s the technical rules for the snatch and clean required a lifter to avoid contact of the barbell with the body prior to the bar reaching its final position.
 As with today’s technique, at the end of the first pull, the barbell reaches the height of the knees.
 In days of old, the barbell moved upward when the lifter extended (straighten or move to a 180° of extension) the hip joint in a mostly rotational action.
-This action was similar to the motion used for a good morning exercise, another jargon inspired evolution from the former bend-over exercise.
-Perhaps the reader is beginning to see a pattern of moving from simple, well-defined terms to the mysterious ones, begging for an explanation from those in the know.
+This action was similar to the motion used for a good morning exercise, another jargon-inspired evolution from the former bend-over exercise.
+Perhaps the reader is beginning to see a pattern of moving from simple, well-defined terms to mysterious ones, begging for an explanation from those in the know.

-Anyway, modern pulling technique now involves greater use of the lower body to push the barbell upward during the second pull.
+Anyway, a modern pulling technique now involves greater use of the lower body to push the barbell upward during the second pull.
 As early as 1974 USA National Coaching Coordinator Carl Miller wrote an often-overlooked article, The Pull is Not an Extension.
 Basically, Miller suggested that the modern pulling technique was a summation of vertical, rather than rotational, forces.
 While having a profound influence on many coaches and lifters, Miller was often scorned by other influencers in the sport.

-The National Strength and Conditioning Association formed in 1978.
+The National Strength and Conditioning Association was formed in 1978.
 Early pioneers often emphasized the then relatively new sport of powerlifting (squat, bench press, deadlift) as the best way to “strength” train.
 After a few years, the NSCA leadership approached the head of USA Weightlifting intent on exploring a move toward more explosive, power-producing, training.

 Credit these early NSCA efforts for the introduction of the terms triple extension and power position (the end of what weightlifters refer to as the transition phase of pulling).
 Over time these terms caught on and have become so popular as to earn a spot in USAW coaching materials.
 Neither term had previously been part of a weightlifter’s lexicon.
 Certainly, triple extension well describes the coordinated muscular action that includes an extension of the ankle, knee, and hip joints during a vertical jump, the explosive second pull phase of a snatch or a clean, or the drive portion of the jerk.